cl-plus-ssl/cl-plus-ssl/README.md

 top of the file.

 For more comfortable use learn some of OpenSSL API.
-In particular that SSL object represents a TLS session, CTX object is a context multiple SSL objects can derive from thus sharing common parameters.
-BIO is a stream-like input/ouput abstraction OpenSSL uses for actual data transfer.
+In particular that SSL object represents a TLS session, SSL_CTX object is a context multiple SSL objects can derive from thus sharing common parameters.
+BIO is a stream-like input/output abstraction OpenSSL uses for actual data transfer.

 Knowing OpenSSL will also allow for more flexibility and control,